sjryan3/wnv_FL/README.md

 Supplemental Data files for the manuscript are also housed in the repo: S1.csv containing the number of months of suitability at the county level at baseline climate; S2. csv containing the number of months of suitability at the county level for every combination of Year, GCM and SSP.

-Below is Figure 1 in the manuscript: the number of months of WNV transmission suitability at climate basline, by county, in FL.
+Below is Figure 1 in the manuscript: the number of months of WNV transmission suitability at climate baseline, by county, in FL.
 <img width="1918" height="1281" alt="wcurZplot" src="https://github.com/user-attachments/assets/edd6485a-b4f4-4da5-bdca-01aae48a9c66" />